 The Congressional App Challenge is a competition aimed at encouraging U.S. high school students to learn how to code by creating their own applications.
 The Challenge is intended to highlight the value of computer science and STEM (Science, Technology, Engineering and Math) education and encourage students to engage in these fields.
 By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.

 Representatives Mimi Walters and Hakeem Jeffries co-chair the 2015 Congressional App Challenge.
-The Congressional App Challenge will last from November 9, 2015 through January 21, 2016, and is open to all U.S. high school students in participating districts.
+The Congressional App Challenge will last from July 18, 2016 through November 2, 2016, and is open to all U.S. high school students in participating districts.
 Challenge participants are invited, either as individuals or as teams, to create and submit their own software application (“app”) for mobile, tablet, or other computing devices on a platform of their choice.
 A panel of local computer science professionals and congressional representatives will judge the apps, and the winners in each district will have the honor of being recognized by their Congressional representative.

 If you would like to receive email updates about the Challenge, please sign up here.